 In this example, note that the X-WNS-Type header in the HTTP request is set to wns/badge and the Content-Type header defaults to text/xml.
 For tiles, the type should be wns/tile; toasts use wns/toast.
 With raw notifications, use the type wns/raw and set Content-Type to application/octet-stream.
 For full details on headers, refer to the Push notification service request and response headers page in the documentation.

-Push Notification Failures
+Push notification failures

 Of course, sending an HTTP request like this might not always work, and there are a number of reasons why WNS will respond with something other than a 200 code (success).
 For specific details, see the “Response code” section of the Push notification service request and response headers; here are the more common errors and causes: